 - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
-Doing so may damage the image sensor or the camera's internal components. - If you record something that has fine detail, moire or false colors may result. - If [AWB] or [AWBW] is set and the ISO speed or aperture value changes during movie recording, the white balance may also change. - If you record a movie under fluorescent or LED lighting, the movie image may flicker - If you perform AF with a USM lens during movie recording in low light, horizontal banding noise may be recorded in the movie.
-The same type of noise may occur if you focus manually with certain lenses equipped with an electronic focusing ring. - Recording a few test movies is recommended if you intend to perform zooming during movie recording.
+Doing so may damage the image sensor or the camera's internal components. - If you record something that has fine detail, moire or false colors may result. - If [AWB] or [AWBW] is set and the ISO speed or aperture value changes during movie recording, the white balance may also change. - If you record a movie under fluorescent or LED lighting, the movie image may flicker. - If you perform AF with a USM lens during movie recording in low light, horizontal banding noise may be recorded in the movie.
+The same type of noise may you focus manually with certain lenses equipped with an electronic focusing ring. - Recording a few test movies is recommended if you intend to perform zooming during movie recording.
 Zooming as you record movies may cause exposure changes or lens sounds to be recorded, an uneven audio level, inaccurate lens aberration correction, or loss of focus. - Large aperture values may delay or prevent accurate focusing. - Performing AF during movie recording may cause the following kinds of issues: significant temporary loss of focus, recording of changes in movie brightness, temporary stopping of movie recording, or recording of mechanical lens sounds. - Avoid covering the built-in microphones with your fingers or other objects. - Connecting or disconnecting an HDMI cable during movie recording will end recording. - If necessary, also see General Still Photo Shooting Precautions. - The camera may become hot in movie recording while connected via Wi-Fi.
 Use a tripod or take other measures to avoid handheld recording. - Image quality may be lower when recording movies under a combination of conditions such as high ISO speeds, high temperatures, low shutter speeds, and low light. - Recording movies over an extended period may cause the camera's internal temperature to rise and affect image quality.
 Turn off the camera when possible if you are not recording movies.

-[] and [] display
+[🖵 ] and [🚺] display

-- [III] may be displayed in hot environments or when factors such recording movies or displaying images on the screen over extended periods increase the camera's internal temperature.
-If this condition continues, a red [III] icon will be displayed.
-Note that the time until a red [III] appears after the [IIII] icon varies depending on shooting conditions. - The red [1] icon indicates that movie recording will soon be terminated automatically.
-Note that the time until movie recording stops automatically when the red [1] icon is displayed varies depending on shooting conditions. - Red [1] icon display indicates that movie recording will soon stop automatically, so turn the camera off or take other measures, and wait until it cools down.
+- Image in the temperature is a second seco - The red [10] icon indicates that movie recording will soon be terminated automatically.
+Note that the time until movie recording stops automatically when the red [10] icon is displayed varies depending on shooting conditions. - Red [10] icon display indicates that movie recording will soon stop automatically, so turn the camera off or take other measures, and wait until it cools down.
 Moreover, when you are not shooting or recording, always turn off the camera. - After movie recording automatically stops, you will be unable to record movies or shoot still photos until the camera has cooled down.